-Maryland Working Families is the affiliate of the Working Families Party (WFP) operating in the state of Maryland.
-Working Families Party is a historically labor-union-backed far-left political operation best known for its support of the left-wing of the Democratic Party in New York State.
+Maryland Working Families was the state-level affiliate of the Working Families Party (WFP) operating in the state of Maryland.
+The WEP is a labor union-backed political party supportive of far-left Democratic candidates in the state of New York.
 1

-The organization has endorsed progressive candidates for federal, state, and local office in Maryland, along with championing left-wing and labor union-backed causes such as a $15 hourly minimum wage, anti-school choice measures, and gun control.
+The organization previously endorsed left-of-center candidates for federal, state, and local office within Maryland, along with supporting left-wing and labor union-backed causes such as a $15 hourly minimum wage, anti-school choice measures, and gun control.
 2

 Issues